k-barton/komodor/README.md

 * Connect to “R” session from Komodo (R application runs independently)
 * Execution of R code directly from within editor:
-   + output from R is shown in the _Command Output_ pane
+   + output from R is shown in the _Command Output_ pane (_new_: real-time output in version 0.4)
-   + execute (or `source`) the current line or selection, bookmark-delimited block, function at cursor, or a whole file.
+   + execute (or `source`) the current line or selection, bookmark-delimited block, function under the cursor, or a whole file.
 * Syntax highlighting:
    + R language including [Roxygen](http://roxygen.org/) tags
    + R documentation (*.Rd* files, partially implemented)